-In general a 7 at GCSE is the minimum grade you will need to achieve in a subject to be able to study it at Emanuel at A Level.
-Additionally, if you wish to study Mathematics at A Level you will need at least an 8 at GCSE, and those studying Physics at A Level must also be studying A Level Mathematics.
-This standard indicates that a pupil will be able to study independently, and can successfully access the much more challenging material presented by the A Level courses.
-These are very achievable targets, bearing in mind that the average grades achieved by Year 11 Emanuel pupils in previous years at (I)GCSE are '7's.
+In general a 7 at GCSE is the minimum grade you will need to achieve in a subject to be able to study it at Emanuel at A level.Additionally, if you wish to study Mathematics or Physics at A level you will need at least an 8 at GCSE, and those studying Physics at A level must also be studying A level Mathematics.
+This standard indicates that a pupil will be able to study independently, and can successfully access the much more challenging material presented by the A level courses.
+These are very achievable targets, bearing in mind that the average grade currently being achieved by Year 11 Emanuel pupils in previous years at (I)GCSE is 8.